SerayaEryn/revane/docs/Beans.md

 *since `3.1.0`*

-A bean can be created conditionally on the existance of a file by adding `@ConditionalOnResource()` to a bean:
+A bean can be created conditionally on the existence of a file by adding `@ConditionalOnResource()` to a bean:

 ```ts
 import { Component, ConditionalOnResource } from "revane"